-As Boston in July was to the Democrats, and as New York in late August and early September was to the Republicans, Milwaukee last weekend was to guidance counselors.
+As Boston in July was to the Democrats, and as New York in late August and early September was to the Republicans, Milwaukee in 2004 was to guidance counselors.

 Attracted to this tidy Midwestern city on the lake by the annual meeting of the National Association for College Admission Counseling (NACAC), about 4,000 counselors came en masse from both the high school and college sides of the table.
 I attended too, on behalf of College Parents of America, and I would like to share some of my observations, particularly as they relate to how high school guidance counselors and college admissions officers view the appropriate role of parents in the college selection process.